Blessing of the Animals

 Our church serves as a monthly host for Dine & Connect, a dinner program for unhoused and other at-risk people in our community.

 Church members provide monthly dinners for the Alameda Midway Shelter for women and children.
-Church elder Ginny Krutilek, pictured at left, is a founding member of the shelter.

 We hold periodic drives to collect donations of school supplies and personal care items for local organizations that serve people in need.